Denver CRE Capital Allocation 2026

 The following are absent from the current DB or wiki layer and represent areas where the Denver branch has less precision than the analysis above implies:

-- Retail cap rates and submarket decomposition — The retail DB layer is metro-level only (Matthews + CBRE metro).
-No submarket-level retail data is in the DB.
+- Retail submarket decomposition — The retail DB layer is metro-level only (Matthews + CBRE metro).
+The 6.6% retail cap-rate support is metro-level, not submarket-level.
 Cherry Creek, South Broadway, Park Meadows, and the suburb-facing necessity anchors are names that appear in broker language but are not yet structured.

 - Multifamily submarket decomposition — The multifamily layer is metro-only.
 Denver's submarket rental differentiation (e.g., Capitol Hill vs. LoDo vs. suburban Centennial vs. Highlands) is not yet in the DB.
 The -7.4% YoY rent figure is a metro average that likely masks meaningful submarket divergence.